PrefectHQ/prefect/docs/getting-started/quickstart.md

 ![Managed flow run with metrics](/img/ui/deployment-managed.png)

 !!! warning "Remove the schedule"
-    Click the **Remove** button in the top right of the **Deployment** page so that the workflow is no longer scheduled to run once a day.
+    Click the **Remove** button in the top right of the **Deployment** page so that the workflow is no longer scheduled to run once per day.

 ## Next steps